GDim01/project-one/README.md

 - The code for the footer was found on stackoverflow (https://stackoverflow.com/questions/44258085/css-how-to-attach-footer-to-the-bottom-of-the-page)
 - Many reminders / new attributes not in the Code Institute course (e.g. flex boxes) were found on (https://www.w3schools.com/)
 - Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+- Form dump used was from Code Institute's form dump address used during the "Love Running" project (https://formdump.codeinstitute.net/)

 ### Media